Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Technical Innovations

-The system first retrieves the user’s latest input from the short-term memory buffer and processes it through the semantic anchor annotation module.
+The processing pipeline begins by retrieving the user’s latest input from the short-term memory buffer and passing it through the semantic anchor annotation module.
 This module contains several semantic-processing subroutines: \begin{itemize} \item \textbf{Entity recognition and classification:} distinguishing strong entities from weak entities; \item \textbf{Triple and fact extraction:} capturing subject--predicate--object structures and the explicit or implicit facts they convey; \item \textbf{Relationship extraction and temporal identification:} determining contextual logic and temporal framing of events; \item \textbf{Emotion recognition and tone analysis:} assigning emotional labels for downstream emotional memory modeling. \end{itemize}

-Next, the system enters the structured memory unit generation module, where it performs deduplication, disambiguation, and compression to maintain graph sparsity and semantic purity.
-It then produces uniformly formatted memory fragments—including anchors, semantic edges, and contextual metadata.
+Next, the extracted representations enter the structured memory unit generation module, where deduplication, disambiguation, and compression are performed to maintain graph sparsity and semantic purity.
+The system generates standardized memory fragments—including anchors, semantic edges, and contextual metadata.
 These fragments are embedded into Memory Bear’s graph-based long-term memory repository, in which nodes represent entities and events, and edges represent various semantic relationships, enriched with attributes such as temporal markers, emotional weights, and situational context.

-The long-term memory layer incorporates dynamic evolution mechanisms, including scenario-based memory updating, which merges and compresses nodes of high semantic similarity, and edge-failure detection, which identifies temporal inconsistencies or logical conflicts within stored memories.
+The long-term memory layer incorporates dynamic evolution mechanisms to preserve coherence over time.
+These include scenario-based memory updating, which merges highly similar nodes and consolidates overlapping knowledge, and edge-failure detection, which identifies temporal inconsistencies or logical conflicts within stored memories.
 Declarative memory is managed through a graph database that supports retrieval of event sequences, while implicit memory is formed through abstracting and compressing behavioral patterns into condition--action rules, enabling unsupervised learning and policy consolidation.